Imperial Austrian Army (1806–1867): 1851–59

+1859–66

+Further reforms were introduced following the Austro-Sardinian war of 1859.
+The dragoons were reduced to 2 regiments as 4 were converted to Cuirassiers and 2 disbanded the 2 regiments left being labelled as light cavalry.
+Two new Hussar regiments raised from wartime volunteers were regularised in 1862 another Uhlan regiment was raised in this way too.
+Due to the nature of cavalry requiring long training the proportion of serves to active troops was considerably lower with the cavalry almost always being maintained as close to full strength as possible.

+History

 Formation of the k.k.
 Army and Napoleonic Wars

 After the dissolution of the Holy Roman Empire of the German Nation, the Imperial Army became the Imperial-Royal Army.
 Because of several defeats by Napoleon, recently at Ulm & Austerlitz serious military reforms began under Archduke Charles in order not to repeat the previous setbacks in the future.
 In 1809, the Austrian Empire formed a new coalition against the French Empire and invaded the Kingdom of Bavaria, which was allied with the French.

 After the Austrian army was defeated in the battles of Landshut & Eckmühl, it began to retreat into its own territory.
-Austria hoped that Prussia and Russia would intervene, but, partly because of the indecisiveness of the Prussian King Friedrich Wilhelm III. and the unwillingness of the Russian Tsar Alexander, did not materialize at first.
+Austria hoped that Prussia and Russia would intervene, but, partly because of the indecisiveness of King Frederick William III of Prussia. and the unwillingness of Alexander I of Russia, did not materialize at first.
 After the Grande Armée had occupied Vienna, they met the Imperial-Royal Army at Aspern and Essling.
 The Battle of Aspern-Essling that followed ended in Napoleon's first defeat on the battlefield.
-At the Battle of Wagram, the Austrian army finally lost after heavy fighting and Austria was forced to sign the Peace of Schönbrunn, ending the Fifth Coalition.
+At the Battle of Wagram, the Austrian army finally lost after heavy fighting and Austria was forced to sign the Peace of Schönbrunn, ending the War of the Fifth Coalition.

-In 1812, the Austrian Empire was forced to take part in the French invasion of Russia.
-Later Austria joined the Sixth Coalition the following year and played a crucial role in Napoleon's downfall.
+In 1812, the Austrian Empire was forced to take part in the French invasion of Russia, although its troops saw little fighting and did not participate in the main advance on Moscow.
+Austria joined the Sixth Coalition the following year and played a crucial role in Napoleon's downfall.
 After being defeated at the Battle of Dresden, coalition forces withdrew into Bohemia and then invaded the Kingdom of Saxony again after a counteroffensive at Kulm.
-At the Battle of Leipzig, in which almost 600,000 soldiers took part, Napoleon was decisively defeated by Karl Philipp, Prince of Schwarzenberg and the Rhine Confederation founded by Napoleon dissolved.
+At the Battle of Leipzig, in which almost 600,000 soldiers took part, Napoleon was decisively defeated by Karl Philipp, Prince of Schwarzenberg and the Confederation of the Rhine founded by Napoleon dissolved.
 In the meantime the Austrians successfully retook the Dalmatian coast and fought to a stalemate in Northern Italy until Napoleon's defeat.
 In 1814, coalition armies captured Paris, forcing Napoleon to sign and abdicate the Peace Treaties of Fontainebleau and Paris.
 In the Seventh Coalition, the Austrian army fought mainly against the Kingdom of Naples under Joachim Murat, who was decisively defeated at the Battle of Tolentino by Frederick Bianchi.
+Austrian armies were preparing to invade France via Alsace and Italy, but the Allied victory at the Battle of Waterloo meant these advancing armies fought only a few skirmishes.